 You can also follow us on facebook and twitter via our website.
 You do not need to be signed up to facebook or twitter to access this.

 Community Dental Care

 The Community Dental Care facilities are located at Aranui High School, Shortland Street, Aranui.
-The Dental Care van comes to Waitākiri School periodically.
+The Dental Care van comes to Waitākiri School twice each year.
 If your child requires dental care please phone 0800 846 983 to make an appointment.

 Dogs at school

 Dogs are not permitted to be on the school grounds before, during or after school.
 We have a specially made “dog park” on Burwood Road, between the pedestrian crossing and front gate.
-If you bring your dog to school please park them here.
+If you bring your dog to school please tie them up here.

-Your support by paying the donation is crucial as we endeavour to provide material and equipment, which is beneficial for all children throughout the school.
-Your contribution will enable us to maintain activities greater than the government grants are intended for.
+Your contribution will enable us to provide activities greater than the government grants allows for.
 Donations will assist with additional resources to enhance learning programmes, extension and special needs programmes.